Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 |parameter|formal argument, formal parameter|
 |argument|actual argument, actual parameter|

-Keep in mind that—when no confusion would result—I sometimes deliberately blur the distinction between the two terms, using *argument* to mean either.
+Keep in mind that --- when no confusion would result --- I sometimes deliberately blur the distinction between the two terms, using *argument* to mean either.

 </div>
 <!-- END: div -->